-This news was received with mixed reviews, as nuclear power is a controversial issue since Japan’s Fukushima Daiichi nuclear meltdown following the country’s devastating earthquake and tsunami.
-Since then, nuclear power has raised more concerns than before.
+This news was received with mixed reviews, as nuclear energy power is a controversial issue since Japan’s Fukushima Daiichi nuclear meltdown following the country’s devastating earthquake and tsunami.
+Since then, nuclear energy power has raised more concerns than before.

 Ensuring Energy Independence